GothenburgBitFactory/taskwarrior/README.md

 ## Task Database

 The task database is composed of an un-ordered collection of tasks, each keyed by a UUID.
-Each task has an arbitrary-sized set of key/value properties, with JSON values.
+Each task has an arbitrary-sized set of key/value properties, with string values.
-A property with a `null` value is considered equivalent to that property not being set on the task.

 Tasks are only created, never deleted.
 See below for details on how tasks can "expire" from the task database.